AdamKyle/flare/resources/info/time-gates/section-1.md

 - Moving: When a character moves, they will recieve a 10 second time out.
 - Setting Sail: The pannel for setting sail will tell you how long in minutes your time out for movement based actions will be.
 - Adventuring: Depending on levels of adventure the time could vary.
 Each adventure will tell you how long it will take to completly fufil.
+- Enchanting Can give a 10, 20 or 30 second time out depending on if you are applying one enchant, replacing one enchant or replacing two enchants.
+- Teleporting will gie you a time out equal to the time mentioned in the teleport box when going from one location to another.

 > ### ATTN!
 >